samuelgozi/nano-schema/README.md

 ### Adding additional constrains for a field

 Up until now we have seen how to set up a field with only the "Type" constrain, But what happens when we want to add additional constrains?
-Well, its very simple, instead of using the "short" syntax we used before, we are going to use the "verbose" one.
+Well, it's very simple, instead of using the "short" syntax we used before, we are going to use the "verbose" one.
-But dont worry! its still easy!
+But don't worry! it's still easy!

-So, lets say we want to make a field be required, here is how we do that:
+So, let's say we want to make a field be required, here is how we do that:

 ```js
 const schema = new Schema({